open-telemetry/opentelemetry-java/README.md

 ```

 Libraries will usually only need `opentelemetry-api`, while applications
-may want to use `opentelemetry-sdk`.
+will want to use the `opentelemetry-sdk` module which contains our standard implementation
+of the APIs.

 ## Releases

-OpenTelemetry Java is under active development.
-Releases aren't guaranteed
-to conform to a specific version of the specification.
-Future releases will
-not attempt to maintain backwards compatibility with previous releases.
+See the [VERSIONING.md](VERSIONING.md) document for our policies for releases and compatibility
+guarantees.

 Check out information about the [latest release](https://github.com/open-telemetry/opentelemetry-java/releases).